kavyaprasad00/gdsc_greenchoice/README.md

 ## About GreenChoice
 GreenChoice encourages individuals to make greener choices in their daily lives.

 GreenChoice is a mobile application that encourages the use of greener alternatives in individuals’ daily lives.
-This all-in one application enables users to track their green chocies and get informed on the impact of these choices.
+This all-in one application enables users to track their green choices and get informed on the impact of these choices.
 The application houses in-game features to incentivize the usage of greener choices.
 It houses impact features, educational information, and the option to track the green choices individuals are making in their day.

 ##### GreenChoice was developed using Android Studio, Java, and Firebase